Health & Safety Procedures

 What if I don’t want to wear a mask?

 Given this unprecedented situation, we appreciate everyone’s understanding as we navigate these challenges as carefully as possible.
-In accordance with the CDC’s recommendations, face coverings are required during your visit.
+In accordance with the federal mandate, face coverings are required during your visit.
 Guests without masks will not be allowed entry to Kennedy Space Center Visitor Complex.
 Together, we can keep each other safe and healthy.

 What if I have a disability that prevents me from wearing a mask?

-For the health and safety of all of our guests and employees, face coverings are required, per CDC guidance.
+For the health and safety of all of our guests and employees, face coverings are required, per federal mandate.
 If you are unable to wear a face covering, we ask that you visit Kennedy Space Center when face coverings are no longer recommended by the CDC.

 How will crowds in enclosed areas be managed?